What is the Global Partnership for Sustainable Development Data?

 Since our political launch in September 2015, we have been:

-- WORKING with countries to develop and implement roadmaps to harness the data revolution for sustainable development.
+- CATALYZED ambitious commitments and collaborations to harness the data revolution for sustainable development.

 What is the Global Partnership’s current working model?

-An Interim Steering Group of Anchor Partners currently governs the Global Partnership while a small Interim Secretariat manages day-to-day operations.
+An Interim Steering Group currently governs the Global Partnership while a small Secretariat manages day-to-day operations led by Executive Director, Dr. Claire Melamed.
 The United Nations Foundation hosts the Global Partnership.
-A longer-term governance framework and operational structure is being crafted and a permanent executive director is expected to join the partnership in 2016.
+A longer-term governance framework and operational structure is being crafted and will be put in place by mid-2017.

 When will the Global Partnership’s interim phase come to an end?